 We described our approach to intensive neuropsychological rehabilitation in the groundbreaking and influential book Neoropsychological rehabilitation (Wilson, et al., 2009).
 Our intensive programme offers a mixture of group and individual sessions and runs for 18 weeks, adapted to clients' needs.
 Each new group of around five clients go through the program together.
 Clients’ family, friends and carers are involved throughout the programme and are invited to attend family days.

 The programme comprises an intensive and an integration phase.

 Clients attend the programme for four days a week.
 This phase establishes a safe therapeutic environment, develops clients’ understanding of their brain injury.
 Clients also learn strategies to overcome difficulties with attention and memory, executive functions (e.g. planning), communication and mood.

-Clients attend the programme for two days a week and focus on applying their strategies to their everyday lives.
+Clients attend the programme for a further 18 days and focus on applying their strategies to their everyday lives.
 In this phase, we help clients to build their confidence and to strengthen their sense of identity.

 Click here to find out more about a client’s typical day on our intensive programme.

 The intensive programme is designed to meet the needs of adults (16 years or older) with acquired brain injury who have difficulties in many areas of their lives.
 Cognitive, emotional and communication challenges prevent them from participating fully in their pre-injury lives.
 Our clients are:

 Our individual or “bespoke” programmes meet the needs of clients who do not require or who cannot engage in our intensive programmes.
 Our individual programmes focus on specific rehabilitation goals such as